input-output-hk/marlowe-doc/docs/platform-and-architecture/roles-in-marlowe.md

 The developer would deploy a contract that could be verified on-chain before a user interacts with it.
 The user initiates some action, like a deposit or choice, which triggers the smart contract to assign them the appropriate role and distribute the role token from the validator script.

-The developer just needs to specify the `OpenRoles` type when setting participants in a contract, the rest is handled behind the scenes by the Marlowe Runtime.
+The developer just needs to specify the `OpenRoles` type when setting participants in a contract, the rest is handled behind the scenes by Marlowe Runtime.

 Because we have now introduced a separate validator script to help with our smart contract, we need to assign a 'thread token.'